It is not to angels that he has subjected the world to come, about which we are speaking. But there is a place where someone has testified:

 I think this is the key part of these five verses.
 We have a humanity that was given authority but has not yet fully attained that authority.
 Things are incomplete.
 But!
 The author does not leave us with the picture of a creation not fully submitted.

-On one hand, we see creation not in submission.
+On one hand, we see a creation not in submission.
 But, on the other hand, we see Jesus.
 Jesus, who, for a time, was made lower than the angels.
 The pastor here points us back to Psalm 8 and the place of humanity.
 That one who was exalted high above the angels became one of us in order to do for us what we could not do ourselves.

 Crowned With Glory and Honor

-Jesus was for a time, lower than the angels.
+Jesus was, for a time, lower than the angels.
 But now he is crowned with glory and honor.
 Crowned with glory and honor would seem to be the condition described in the first chapter of Hebrews.
-And indeed he was above all of creation.
+And indeed, he was above all of creation.
 But something else has happened here.

 It is because Jesus suffered death that he is now glorified and exalted.
 There are two ways to look at the cross and Jesus’ crucifixion.
 The world looks at it as the tragic end to a life.
 From that perspective, the cross represents defeat.